PSORLab/EAGO.jl/README.md

 ## Installing EAGO

 EAGO is a registered Julia package and it can be installed using the Julia package manager.
-From the Julia REPL, type `]` to enter the Package manager (Pkg) mode and run the following command
+From the Julia REPL, type `]` to enter the Package manager (Pkg) mode and run the following command:

 ```julia
 pkg> add EAGO
 ```

-Currently, EAGO is tied to version 1.11 of JuMP.
+Currently, EAGO is compatible with version 1.11+ of JuMP.
 This allows a replication of some of the internal features shared by EAGO and JuMP's AD scheme, e.g., generation of Wergert Tapes, passing evaluators between JuMP and EAGO, etc.

 ```julia
 pkg> add JuMP
 ```

-EAGO v0.8.0 is the current tagged version and requires Julia 1.6+ for full functionality (however Julia 1.0+ versions support partial functionality).
+EAGO v0.8.1 is the current tagged version and requires Julia 1.6+ for full functionality (however Julia 1.0+ versions support partial functionality).
 Use with version 1.8 is recommended as the majority of in-house testing has occurred using this version of Julia.
 The user is directed to the [**High-Performance Configuration**](https://psorlab.github.io/EAGO.jl/Optimizer/high_performance/) for instructions on how to install a high performance version of EAGO (rather than the basic entirely open-source version).
 If any issues are encountered when loading EAGO (or when using it), please submit an issue using the Github [**issue tracker**](https://github.com/PSORLab/EAGO.jl/issues).

 ## Bug Reporting, Support, and Feature Requests